LynnHaDo/GestureVerse/README.md

 - [x] A variable management system that allows keeping track of variables within the story.
     - [x] Score keeping feature
+    - [x] Update/access the variables any time during the story

 <p align="right">(<a href="#top">back to top</a>)</p>